Simon-Initiative/authoring-admin/README.md

 8. Run the compiler and server.
 > npm run serve
 9. Open a browser and visit the application at `http://dev.local:7000`.

+## License
+This software is licensed under the [MIT License](./LICENSE) © 2019 Carnegie Mellon University